Betterez/breaker/README.md

 cond do
   Breaker.error?(response) ->
     # put this request in Redis for later
-  # other possible responses, like 403 or 422
   response.status_code == 200 ->
     # yay, continue
 end